Johannes Schmoelling was born in November 1950 in Lohne, Oldenburg. At the age of eight he started to take piano

 (three times life) came into being at the same theatre, again produced by Felix Prader.

-In the year 2000, Johannes Schmoelling succeeded in founding his own record label, a long time ambition, which came true.
+In the year 2000, Johannes Schmoelling succeeded in fulfilling his long time ambition of founding his own record label.

 For the initial release on Viktoriapark Records (the name of this new label) the album "White Out", which had been